Publicidad programática

 Normally, you would want to auction a part of your inventory (like premium) in a private auction before making it available to the masses.
 For example, a specific advertiser wants to advertise its new video campaign on your news website.

-Since you, as a publisher, have premium video content, you can give this advertiser an opportunity to bid on this inventory before auctioning it off in the open auction.
-Because this inventory is a great fit for their campaign, this advertiser would be happy to accept an invitation to participate in a private auction.
+Since you, as a publisher, have premium video content, you can allow this advertiser to bid on this inventory before auctioning it off in the open auction.
+Because this inventory is a great fit for their campaign, this advertiser would happily accept an invitation to participate in a private auction.

 3. Preferred Deals

 The key feature of preferred deals is no automated auction process.
 Publishers offer their inventory to selected advertisers at a negotiated fixed CPM.
-Advertisers have a chance to preview the inventory before they decide to buy it or not.
+Advertisers can preview the inventory before they decide to buy it or not.
 This way, they get an exclusive ‘first look’ on inventory that isn’t available in private or open auctions yet.
 An advertiser can also initiate a deal with a publisher.

 Publishers and buyers negotiate the terms of the deal directly.
-Once both parties reach an agreement, the buyer gets a ‘preferred’ opportunity to bid on that inventory when there’s an ad request.
+Once both parties agree, the buyer gets a ‘preferred’ opportunity to bid on that inventory when there’s an ad request.
 However, this does not guarantee that the advertiser will always participate and bid on the available inventory.
 If no buyers purchase the inventory, it will go directly to the private or open market for auction.

 ProsCons

-3.Flexible.
-Publishers are allowed to negotiate with as many buyers as they want, maximizing their chances to achieve the best price.
-Some publishers may even decide to offer certain inventory exclusively through preferred deals to avoid underselling.
+1.Relationship-building.
+Publishers can build long-term relationships with certain advertisers with this method.Flexible.
+Publishers can negotiate with as many buyers as possible, maximizing their chances of achieving the best price.
+Some publishers may even offer certain inventory exclusively through preferred deals to avoid underselling.

 When should I use preferred deals?